KunalSingh4547t/AppSentinel/README.md

 ## Credits

-This project was developed by [Your Name].
+This project was developed by Kunal Singh.
 For questions, feature requests, or to contribute to the project, please open an issue or contact the maintainer.